 LWC is thriving under the leadership of Adam Williams who became Headmaster in 2015.
 Its increasing popularity has been reflected in rising pupil numbers, and a transformational vision for education has led to major investment in the campus and facilities.
 The latest, and most significant, of these capital projects is an £8 million state-of-the-art Science Centre that opened in January 2022.
 This is a dynamic and highly successful school on a clear upward trajectory.

 Location and accessibility.
-Situated in a magnificent 1,200 acre campus of rolling countryside, woodland and a working arable farm, Lord Wandsworth College provides an inspiring education to 650 boarding and day pupils, aged 11–18.
+Situated in a magnificent 1,200-acre campus of rolling countryside, woodland and a working arable farm, Lord Wandsworth College provides an inspiring education to over 700 boarding and day pupils, aged 11–18.
 LWC is just five miles from Junction 5 of the M3 and only one hour from London by road or rail.

 History.
 Lord Wandsworth College is named after Baron Sydney Stern, a Liberal MP and the son of a City banker.
 Granted a peerage after winning the seat of Stowmarket in 1891, Stern took the title of Lord Wandsworth in reflection of his many links with the area.
 When Lord Wandsworth died in 1912, he left a generous bequest to educate the children of agricultural workers – children who had lost one or both parents and needed the support of a boarding environment.
 Lord Wandsworth’s Trustees purchased the site on which the College now stands and the first Foundationers arrived in 1922, followed by fee-paying pupils in 1945.